OthmanAljundi-01/aro-workshop/aro-quota-limits/README.txt

 8. API Request Rate Limits (not traditionally part of ResourceQuota, but another form of limiting resources):
    - You can set limits on the rate at which API requests are made.

-When creating a `ResourceQuota`, it's important to select the resources that make sense for your specific use case.
-Remember that the primary purpose is to prevent unintentional or malicious resource exhaustion, helping to keep the cluster healthy and functional for all users.